AlexsLemonade/refinebio-js/general-instruction-npm.md

 :link: [Creating and using encrypted secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository)

-Now we need to add a new [secret](<[https://docs.github.com/en/rest/actions/secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#about-encrypted-secrets)>) in Github and assign the value of the newly generated npm token.
-It's easy to add a new token, we can use the Web Interface.
+Add a new [secret](<[https://docs.github.com/en/rest/actions/secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#about-encrypted-secrets)>) in Github and assign the value of the newly generated npm token.
+It's easy to generate a new token using the web interface.

 Upon creating a new secret, make sure to;